 Christmas tree and Santa Claus

-According to Dr Hutton, Christmas tree is a German invention of the 17th century and comes from rural areas where the transfer of plants into the house during the winter was customary.
+According to Dr. Hutton, the Christmas tree is a German invention of the 17th century and comes from rural areas where the transfer of plants into the house during the winter was customary.

 At the same time, the modern Santa Claus seems to be a “descendant” of Father Christmas coming from Britain.